Can I Port a Mortgage to a New Property in Leeds

 Down the line having sub-accounts can be quite annoying as the different products will overlap each other.
 To get them back aligned at some point will mean one of the sub-accounts having to drift onto the lenders’ standard variable rate for a period of time.

-As a local Mortgage Broker in Leeds, we offer expert advice regarding porting mortgages, so if you are struggling or need any type of mortgage advice, get in touch with our great team.
+As a Mortgage Broker in Leeds, we offer expert advice regarding porting mortgages, so if you are struggling or need any type of mortgage advice, get in touch with our great team.